-2 When a UPC program is translated in the dynamic THREADS environment and an array with shared-qualified elements is declared with definite blocksize, the THREADS expression shall occur exactly once in one dimension of the array declarator (including through typedefs).
-Further, the THREADS expression shall only occur either alone or when multiplied by an integer constant expression.
+2 When a UPC program is translated in the dynamic THREADS environment, the following restrictions apply: Every declaration of a shared array with definite blocksize shall include the THREADS keyword exactly once, in one dimension of the array (including through typedefs).
+Every array type that is a shared type with definite blocksize shall include the THREADS keyword at most once, in one dimension (including through typedefs).
+In both cases, the THREADS keyword shall only occur either alone or when multiplied by an integer constant expression (as defined in [ISO/IEC00 Sec.
+6.6]) with positive value.